rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/06_lecture-M1.md

 	- STEP 2 : click on "Get ur Ninite" button
 	- Ninite : is a good platform to download multiple softwares at once & less chance of virus to come
 ### End of the Lecture (Doubts) :
-- about HTTP Request Header Packet <br>Ans : https://code.tutsplus.com/http-headers-for-dummies--net-8039t
+- Q : about HTTP Request Header Packet <br>Ans : https://code.tutsplus.com/http-headers-for-dummies--net-8039t
-- about OPTIONS method
+- Q : about OPTIONS method
     - Ans : [what's the usecase of OPTIONS method in HTTP request methods](https://www.perplexity.ai/search/whats-the-usecase-iNvGx1wARkCLqgBQ.vLg1w)
     - 1st) The HTTP OPTIONS method is like asking a server, "Hey, what can I do with you?" <br>2) It helps the client know which operations (like GET, POST, DELETE) are allowed on a specific resource. <br>3) The server responds with a list of supported methods, so the client knows what it can ask the server to do. <br>4) It's a way for the client to understand how to interact with the server without actually changing anything on the server itself.
 - about CONNECT method